wongjustin99/cis4930_notes/_posts/2013-09-20-abstract-factory-2-and-builder.md

 ### 1. Use inheritance to override the FMs

 ### 2. Use inheritance to override the initialiser
-  a.
-FMs are written in terms of Class objects
+  1. FMs are written in terms of Class objects
-  b.
-FMs written in terms of Prototype objects
+  2. FMs written in terms of Prototype objects

 * `Creator` is abstract and has instance variables for each `Product` type